Digital Imaging Technician

 It can be good to start out on student and short films where the intensity will be milder.
 Most of the time their budgets are smaller, but it’s a good arena for a person to hone their craft and build up a network that will endorse them.
 Once people see that a person has all the skills to do DIT, then they’re more likely to recommend them for other projects.
 This becomes the bedrock of having a sustainable career.

 How Much Does a Digital Imaging Technician make?

-The average annual salary for a Digital Imaging Technician is approximately $60,300.
-The salary for a Digital Imaging Technician ranges from $58,000 to $65,000.
+The average day rate for a Digital Imaging Technician is approximately $700, plus the price of gear.
+The day rate for a Digital Imaging Technician ranges from $250 to $750 plus gear.

 Working as a Digital Imaging Technician is a freelance position, so their rate is negotiated for every job.
 As their career grows, then so will the rates that they’re offered.